MEET MICHAEL MORRISON

 Having married and started a family, the travel became an issue for Michael and he came back to his beginnings of residential real estate.
 He joined a local brand in the late 1990’s and stayed loyal and true to that brand until he launched his own brokerage.
 In the spirit of the Morrison Tradition, Michael and his wife Tonia launched Morrison House Sotheby’s International Realty.
 This was a major accomplishment as affiliation is a lengthy process for approval and screening by the Sotheby’s franchise system.

-Michael has defined his niche as the unique and upper tier property.
-He has been recognized nationally and locally as a record setting agent for the discerning property.
-His love for real estate stemmed from his upbringing, his love for the unique stemmed from summering on Lake George and being surrounded by the Adirondack Mountains of New York State.
+Michael has defined his niche as a unique and upper-tier property.
+He has been recognized nationally and locally as a record-setting agent for the discerning property.
+His love for real estate stemmed from his upbringing, his love for the unique stemmed from summering on Lake George and being surrounded by the Adirondack Mountains of New York State

 NATIONAL & LOCAL AWARDS